« The Sprit of My Path | Main | Diagnosis Behind Me - Surgery Ahead of Me »

 • Invasive Lobular Carcinoma

 My form of breast cancer is less common than others.
-In fact only about 8% of cases of breast cancer are the invasive form that is based in the lobules, not in the milk ducts.
+In fact only about 6 to 8% of cases of breast cancer are the invasive form that is based in the lobules, not in the milk ducts.

-During that time there has been plenty of opportunity for cancer cells to get out of the breast and spread to the rest of the body. it is after all, by definition, an invasive form of cancer.
+During those 8 to 10 years the cancer took to become apparent to me, there has been plenty of opportunity for those invasive cells to get out of the breast and spread to the rest of the body.

 Each year about 190 thousand women are diagnosed with invasive breast cancer in the US and about 40 thousand women will die of the disease.
 The larger the mass is when discovered the more risk.
 Mine had tentacled almost 5cm into the surrounding tissue and two other areas in the breast were discovered as well.